 I’ve said it hundreds of times, but it must be repeated.
 There is absolutely nothing wrong with making art for pure enjoyment.
-But when you try to show and sell it, you owe it to yourself and to other artists to be serious and professional.
+But when you try to show and sell it—especially when you want to make a living from it—you owe it to yourself and to other artists to be serious and professional.

 In order for high-achieving artists to reach their goals, they must distinguish themselves.
 For every ambitious artist I’ve worked with, this means approaching their art, business, and career with utter devotion.
 Unwavering seriousness.